xyzqm/blog/src/content/blog/sprague-grundy.md

 Since the second player can always force the first player to begin their next turn on a P-position, it follows that $G + M$ must be a P-position itself.
 Therefore, $G \equiv M$, as desired.

 ---
 OK, that was a lot.
 But the primary takeaway is that the **entire reason** mex is used is because of the (surprisingly elegant) *greedy strategy* we used in order to find a valid basis.
-In fact, (don't quote me on this) this may be one of the *only* efficient strategies to compute a valid basis.
-In my description of the greedy algorithm earlier, Step 3 required checking whether the current game $G$ was indeed independent of the basis elements $X$ found thus far.
+In fact, (don't quote me on this) this may be one of the *only* efficient strategies to compute a valid basis because of the issue of checking independence.
 If $X$ was just some arbitrary basis, this could have taken forever to check, and maybe even have been impossible.
 Thankfully, due to the nice structure our greedy algorithm imposes on $X$, we instead end up with a very quick and elegant way of evaluating independence.

 The best part?
 We derived all these beautiful results without referencing the game of Nim at all!
 The XOR relation arose naturally from the "mirror" nature of combining identical impartial games, and *mex* showed up as a direct result of the simple greedy strategy we defined to find a valid basis.
 This, I believe, is truly the best way to understand the *fundamental nature* of the Sprague-Grundy theorem.